 - A parent or legal guardian must sign, in person, for users under 18 years of age.

 - You must register to use the Internet.
 There is a 4-hour daily time limit, used in 60 minute increments, to use the computers.
-Then the time is limited to 60 minute increments.

 - Computer use ends 15 minutes before closing.
 Computers shut down automatically.